 At some point in theorising the relationship between identity and social representations, it becomes clear that an identity is not always shaped by its social representational milieu.
 Gerard (Duveen, 2001) accepted that "representations precede identities" because identities take shape through the engage of the individual in the world of representations.
 But Gerard also argued that the identities which emerge in the course of development constrain the representations which individuals or group might accept.
 In this Gerard and I were in total agreement.
-Gerard suggested (Duveen & Lloyd, 1990) the concept of "resistance" to signify the point where an individual refuses to accept an attempt to influence their identity that has emerged from the communication of current social representations.
-In some respects this notion echoes the proposition in IPT that social representations that threatened esteem, efficacy, distinctiveness or continuity will trigger coping strategies that will reduce the threat.
+Gerard suggested (Duveen & Lloyd, 1990) the concept of "resistance" to signify the point where an individual refuses to accept an attempt to influence their identity that has emerged from the communication of current social representations that threatened esteem, efficacy, distinctiveness or continuity will trigger coping strategies that will reduce the threat.
 I would see resistance as one form of coping strategy.